What is eKYC (electronic Know Your Customer)?

 For financial institutions and varied other industries, understanding the electronic KYC process is vital for grasping its effectiveness in digital identity verification and preventing identity fraud:

-Customers initiate the online registration process for a new account by entering personal details through a secure online interface.
-A good example is verifying a customer’s identity when opening a new bank account.
+A CIP is vital for businesses when obtaining client information and is completed during the online registration process.
+When a new account is created a user enters personal details through a secure online interface.
+A good example is the beginning of a customer’s journey when opening a new bank account.

-Through the use of artificial intelligence tools such as identity document verification, biometric data checks, facial recognition, and more, the authenticity and integrity of an individual’s collected identity data are verified.
-You can learn more about the topic here: The Essentials Guide For Robust Identity Verification.
+IDV is completed to verify a customer’s identity, proving they are who they say they are.
+The authenticity and integrity of an individual’s collected identity data are verified through the use of artificial intelligence tools such as identity document verification, biometric data checks, facial recognition, and more.
+You can learn more about secure identity verification here: The Essentials Guide For Robust Identity Verification.

 Feedback and Result Interpretation